 Luxury: Arty, indulgent and with a French colonial flair, you must stay at the world-class Hotel des arts Saigon.
 An award-winning spa, beautiful suites and a rooftop bar with killer views.

-Mid–range: It might trend closer to luxury than mid-range but its worth a few extra notes for Lief Mojo Saigon.
-It’s perfectly situated in District 1, and has all the conveniences you need.
+Mid–range: It might trend closer to luxury than mid-range but it’s worth a few extra notes for Lief Mojo Saigon.
+It’s perfectly situated in District 1 and has all the conveniences you need.

-Budget: Backpackers will tell you that HCMC has a plethora of options but most will settle on The Dorm Saigon for it’s A+ location, social vibe but squeaky clean rooms.
+Budget: Backpackers will tell you that HCMC has a plethora of options but most will settle on The Dorm Saigon for its A+ location, social vibe but squeaky clean rooms.

 Getting from Da Nang to Ho Chi Minh City

-Day 19 Ho Chi Minh City
+Day 19 in Ho Chi Minh City

 War Remnants Museum

-This morning head out to the War Remnants Museum to learn more about the Vietnam War.
-It’s a stark reminder of how horrendous war was, and it is quite hard, but very important to properly understand what the country has gone through.
+We won’t sugar coat it, it’s a stark reminder of how horrendous war was, and it is quite hard, but very important to properly understand what the country has gone through.
 The photographic exhibition on the third floor is impressive and the best way to start since it also offers a more balanced take on the conflict, without erring too far on the side of the US or Vietnam.
 It is chilling to see some of the imagery so be prepared for a more sombre morning.

 Location: 28 Võ Văn Tần, Phường 6, Quận 3, Hồ Chí Minh 700000, Vietnam